Rodeo clown: Technique

-Freestyle Bullfighting
+Freestyle bullfighting

 Bullfighting has grown in popularity, so that in addition to being a job in its own right, it is a competitive event at rodeos around the United States.
 When not working to protect bull riders, many rodeo bullfighters also have their own performances known as American freestyle bullfighting, or simply Freestyle bullfighting or American bullfighting.
 Instead of bucking bulls, fighting bulls are used in these events.
 They are turned into the arena and the bullfighter works with the animal, evaluated based upon the aptitude he displays in controlling and maneuvering the bull, precision in jumping the bull, contact with the bull, and handling of the barrel.
 Similar skills are sometimes displayed at traditional rodeos in intermission acts.
 A typical format is a 60- or 70-second encounter between bull and bullfighter, in which the bullfighter scores points for various maneuvers.

 In contrast to the older sport of Spanish bullfighting, no harm is done to the bull in rodeo bullfighting.
+In some occasions, a bullfighter will draw the same bull numerous times during a season, which can help with score.

 Recognition

-From 1981 to 2000, the Wrangler Bullfighting Tour held a series of several events at PRCA rodeos and at the end of the regular season, the top six contestants competed at the National Finals Rodeo (NFR) to determine the world champion bullfighter.
+From 1981 through 2000, the Wrangler Bullfighting Tour held a series of several events at PRCA rodeos and at the end of the regular season, the top six contestants competed at the National Finals Rodeo (NFR) to determine the world champion bullfighter.

 Since 2004, the PRCA has designated the Bullfighter of the Year award to its best bull rider protection athlete by a way of votes within the organization.

-As of the 2020s, there are two organizations in the United States that specialize in freestyle bullfighting: Bullfighters Only (BFO) [often associated with PRCA events] and Ultimate Bullfighters (UBF) [often associated with PBR events].
+As of the 2020s, there are two organizations in the United States that specialize in freestyle bullfighting: Bullfighters Only (BFO) and Ultimate Bullfighters (UBF).
+There is also the Bulls, Bands & Barrels (BBB) tour, which features freestyle bullfighting as an event in addition to bull riding and barrel racing.

 Schools exist to provide training for potential rodeo bullfighters.